 Although the Table lists support obligations as monthly sums, the court has power under s.
 11 of the Guidelines to order a lump sum payment, periodic payments, or a combination of the two.
 Monthly payments are the norm, but lump sum payments may be ordered for children over the age of majority (for post-secondary education expenses, for example).

-Also, if there is a risk that the payor may default in the future, courts may convert the monthly amount into a lump sum or other periodic payments.
+Also, if there is a risk that the payor may default in the future, then the courts may convert the monthly amount into a lump sum or other periodic payments.